Kate Middleton’s Tendency To Re-Wear Outfits Has Made Fans Love Her Even More

 — E!
 News (@enews) April 29, 2019

-Middleton typically dresses fairly traditional, sporting elegant, sophisticated garments that are truly fitting for a princess.
-She’s particularly keen of bright colored, modest gowns, and isn’t one to show off too much skin.
+Middleton typically dresses fairly traditionally, sporting elegant, sophisticated garments that are truly fitting for a princess.
+She’s particularly keen on bright colored, modest gowns, and isn’t one to show off too much skin.
 Her go-to look is often a classy, formal dress, with a matching overcoat, hat, and heels.

 Rather than buying a completely new outfit for every single royal engagement, Middleton has been known to wear some of her clothing pieces more than once.
-While this is a fairly uncommon tendency for a member of the royal family, it has made the Duchess even more beloved in the eyes of her fans because it shows that she is more down to earth.
+While this is a fairly uncommon tendency for a member of the royal family, it has made the duchess even more beloved in the eyes of her fans because it shows that she is more down to earth.
 She’s also been known to dress in the garments of less known designers.
 This is something designer Henry Holland has praised her for, according to Popsugar.

 “We love Kate, she’s gorgeous, she’s a great ambassador for British fashion and the way that she chooses to wear not just established labels like Alexander McQueen but the way she also chooses to wear up-and-coming designers like Erdem and Christopher Kane….
 Michelle Obama was the first person to really showcase design talent and put it on the world stage because she has that ability and I think Kate’s doing a similar thing which is great and very exciting.”